 The influence of the Scandinavian landscape on the music of this region

-Great cities of the Hanseatic League: Bremen, Lubeck, Hamburg and Bergen
+Great cities of the Hanseatic League: Bremen, Lübeck, Hamburg and Bergen

 Nine performances of opera, orchestral music and chamber music are included.
-Details to be announced in May 2018.

-Three performances at the Bergen International Music Festival
+Two performances at the Bergen International Festival

 A detailed itinerary for this tour is available.
 Click on the link above to view or download.